 The BBC even made a film of the famous 1962 New York photo-shoot with Jean Shrimpton titled We’ll Take Manhattan in 2012.

-The exhibition at Gagosian which features Bailey’s most fruitful period of the 1960s encompasses some of the best-known images of pop culture and art representing captures subjects including Michael Caine, Jane Birkin, David Hockney, Jean Shrimpton, and Andy Warhol.
+The exhibition at Gagosian which features Bailey’s most fruitful period of the 1960s encompasses some of the best-known images of celebrity figures such as Michael Caine, Jane Birkin, David Hockney, Jean Shrimpton, and Andy Warhol.
 The famous photographer portrayed characters not only as stiff mannequins but as dignified and authentic individuals.

 David Bailey: The Sixties will be on display at the Gagosian gallery in London from 14 February until 30 March 2019.

 One of the first celebrity photographers, David Bailey socialized with many of the cultural icons of the 60s – he lived with Mick Jagger, married the legendary French film actress Catherine Deneuve and had relationships with the models Jean Shrimpton and Penelope Tree.
 Along with Brian Duffy and Terence Donovan, he was one of the ‘Terrible Trio’ – self-taught East End boys who rebelled against the precious style of fashion portraiture as practiced by society photographers like Cecil Beaton and Norman Parkinson.
 His own fame was confirmed when director Michelangelo Antonioni used him as inspiration for the character of fast-living photographer Thomas Hemmings in the cult film “Blow-Up” (1966).